 Check the details on the website www.comalconservation.org for the most up to date events and information.

-VIRTUAL PRESENTATION: "Having Growth and Green Space"
+Program: "Having Growth & Green Space"

 On Tuesday, July 13, 2021, CCCA hosted an evening program on “Having Growth and Green Space.”
 Guest speaker, Hays County Commissioner Lon Shell, talked about the whys and wherefores of Hays County’s efforts to preserve land in the county: the Hays Regional Habitat Conservation Plan, Parks and Open Space Master Plan, and the highly successful open space bond election.

 He described their planning processes and highlighted some of the wonderful parklands and natural areas to be protected as a result of these efforts.
 Commissioner Shell has a well-deserved reputation for fiscal conservatism,

 ensuring that tax dollars are spent with the utmost respect for those who pay them.
 He has also been an architect and champion of land protection efforts in Hays County.

 Commissioner Shell is a local small business owner and County Commissioner for Precinct 3 in Hays County.
 In his service to the county, he has developed a well-deserved reputation for fiscal conservatism, ensuring that tax dollars are spent with the utmost respect for those who pay them.
 He has also been an architect and champion of land protection efforts in Hays County.

 Green Spaces Are a Necessity, Not an Amenity.
 How Can Cities Make Them Accessible to Everyone?